arman-shafiei/Ansible-Nodejs-Deployer/README.md

 6- **main.yml**: This is the Ansible yaml file we use to deploy our code.

 7- **vars.yml**: Contains all environment variables used in main.yml.

+## Requirements
+You need to run this script on a system with Ansible, python, docker and git available available.
+Your Ansible version must be at least 2.9.